Home

 Business Planning

-4. Insurance & Continuing Ed – Be aware of resources for insurance and professional affiliation.
+4. Insurance & Continuing Ed Be aware of recommendations, requirements and resources for obtaining teaching insurance, getting signed liability waivers, choosing professional affiliations and engaging in continuing education.

 Breath & Pranayama